ryanisaacg/quicksilver/CONTRIBUTING.md

 - Add an entry in `CHANGES.md`, which can generally be the summary(s) of your git commits
 - If you changed the public API, note [BREAKING] in front of your change
 - Additionally, make sure you didn't break the code snippet in the website, the README, or `src/lib.rs`.
 If you did, make sure to update them.
+(These are all the snippet, and are all also one of the examples.
+If you have to change `src/lib.rs`'s example to get CI to pass, remember to update the website and README)

 ### Testing your changes

 - Make sure to run `cargo test` which will both verify the tests pass and also make sure the crate and all examples compile
-- Make sure to run `cargo web check` which will verify that the crate compiles for web
+- Make sure to run `cargo web check --features stdweb` which will verify that the crate compiles for web
-- If you changed core code (rendering, sound playback, file loading) make sure to actually run any examples you affected, on any platforms you have changed.
+- For functionality changes, make sure you test the examples.

 ### Dealing with issues

-- If an individual commit fixes an issue, note that at the bottom of the summary with Resolves #n, where n is the issue number.
+- If an individual commit fixes an issue, note that in the "Motivation and Context" with Resolves #n, where n is the issue number.
 - If a PR as a whole fixes an issue, note that at the bottom of the PR summary with the same syntax.
 - If a commit or PR affects an issue but does not fix it, make sure to refer to it by number using the #n syntax so it is linked on Github.